 I have always been drawn to the farmhouse lifestyle.
 It’s just something amazing about making everything from scratch, living the southern charm kind of simple life.
-I don’t know if it’s because of my families Alabama/Mississippi roots or if it could be my slight obsession with Reese Witherspoon and Ree Drummond.
-But I am starting an urban homestead from the ground up… Literally
+I don’t know if it’s because of my family’s Alabama/Mississippi roots or if it could be my slight obsession with Reese Witherspoon and Ree Drummond.
+But I am starting an urban homestead in my backyard.

 Urban Homesteading is a thing?

 First of all, we did not know Urban Homesteading was a thing… I feel like with each one of these posts I write and publish, I am realizing more and more that I am REALLY behind on the times… I am literally living under a rock.

 In the midst of discussing the idea of growing our own food, we thought like most people you had to have farmland to be able to do it.
-All things considered, finding out about an Urban Homestead was a game changer.
+All things considered, finding out about an Urban Homestead was a game-changer.
 Starting an Urban Homestead was going to be an adventure.

 What prompted our homesteading journey

 When Mike makes that joke, you know he has already decided he must do said thing… Just like when I showed him a couple of the Spicy Noodle Challenge videos on YouTube.
 Resulting in us joining the bandwagon and doing the challenge, as well as posting a video.
 I can’t complain though, if it wasn’t for Mike, we would probably be living a very boring life.

 Meanwhile, I found a YouTube video by Brian Ambs who was invited by the Pepper Palace in Sevierville, Tennessee to make a hot sauce using the Carolina Reaper.
 I found it fascinating and had to have Mike watch it.
 That was a HUGE mistake…

 And that’s the end of Mike and I…